sahilakolte/Course-Registration-Portal/README.md

 # Course Registration Portal (Academia)

 ## Overview
-This project is a socket-based, multi-user Course Registration Portal developed for academic institutions.
+This project is a socket-based, multi-user Course Registration Portal.
 It provides role-based access for **Admin**, **Faculty**, and **Student** users, enabling functionalities like course management, enrollment, and user management.
 The system ensures secure login, data consistency, and concurrent client handling using file management, file locking, and semaphores.

 ---